Furbee/Starfruit/README.md

 #### Created during Spotify DevX in Stockholm 2017.
-A Glitch.com version is available here https://berry-session.glitch.me/
+A Glitch.com version (iffy on mobile) is available here https://berry-session.glitch.me/

 Big thanks to [Arielle (Ari) Vaniderstine](https://glitch.com/@arirawr) for providing the foundation for the Spotify API setup.